kubedb/docs/docs/reference/operator/kubedb-operator_operator.md

       --health-probe-bind-address string    The address the probe endpoint binds to. (default ":8081") -h, --help                                help for operator
-      --image-pull-secrets strings          Name of image pull secret --insecure-registries strings         List of registries to be used without TLS --kubeconfig string                   Path to kubeconfig file with authorization information (the master location is set by the master flag).
+      --image-pull-secrets strings          Name of image pull secret --insecure-registries strings         List of registries to be used without TLS verification --kubeconfig string                   Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --leader-elect                        Enable leader election for controller manager.
 Enabling this will ensure there is only one active controller manager.
       --license-file string                 Path to license file